mskilab-org/fishHook/README.md

 ## Creating Covariates
 **The following information is required when creating covariates:**

-Covariate: This is meat of the object and in this case will be our replication timing object**
+Covariate(referenced with cvs): This is meat of the object and in this case will be our replication timing object.
+It can be of class GRanges, character (file path), RleList or ffTrack object.
+In this case replication timing is a GRanges Object.

 Type: There are three covariate types.
 Numeric, like replication timing where each region gets a numeric value assigned to it.
 Interval, where we indicate regions that are "marked" with this covariate.
 For example, H3K9me3.
 Sequence, which can be something like GC content.